kyassini/manipulation_experiments/README.md

     1. These imgs are passed to a grasp planner action using a modified version of the ROS policy provided by Berkeley.
 In return, a grasp pose is outputted.
  1. It is important to note that the pose generated is dependent on the internal camera intrinsics on the arm.
 As a result, there are two files provided for the simulated and real arm.
     These values can be found by `rostopic echo /camera/depth/camera_info` and using the [structure of the CameraInfo msg](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/CameraInfo.html) to determine the k matrix.
- 1. The transformation currently used (manipulation.py) is not ideal due to differences between the grasp axes.
-More detail is provided in the file along with a potential solution.
+ 1. The transformation currently used (manipulation.py) works and otuputs the correct position, but may not produce a totaly correct orientation due to the alignment of the gripper frames.
+More detail is provided in manipulation.py along with a potential solution.

  ## Improvements:
  Get the arm running with ROS Melodic to use python3 so that the latest version of everything can just be used.
- Figure out the transfrom issue as described above and in manipulation.py
+ Figure out the potnetial transfrom orientation issue as described in step 6 above

  ## References
  [1] Mahler, J, Liang, J, Niyaz, S, Laskey, M, Doan, R, Liu, X, Ojea, J, Goldberg, K. "Dex-Net 2.0: Deep Learning to Plan Robust Grasps with Synthetic Point Clouds and Analytic Grasp Metrics".
 2017.